 If a resident of Garbee Hall or Lee Tower loses his or her key, they must report it to Student Life or their RA as soon as possible.
-In this case, a third key can be checked out from Student Life for a period of 24 hours.
 If the key is not found, the lock will be changed to ensure the resident's safety.
-A fee of \$50 will be charged to Garbee Hall residents for a new lock and key.
-A fee of \$200 will be charged to Lee Tower residents for a new lock and key for their suite/apartment.
+A fee of \$114 will be charged to Garbee Hall residents for a new lock and key.
+A fee of \$209 will be charged to Lee Tower residents for a new lock and key for their suite/apartment.